Ben883/Keysight_MATLAB/README.md

 <img width="500" alt="rename_screenshot" src="https://github.com/Ben883/Keysight_MATLAB/blob/master/images/VSA%20User%20Pref.PNG?raw=true">

 The socket location must be changes as 5025 will be in use by the analyzer that is communicating with VSA, (5024 or 5026 is safe).
 Next, select `Configure External SCPI Server`.
 Enable SCPI on startup will help so that you don't have to go through this process every time.
-This is also where you want to get the VISA address for you VSA application.
+This is also where you want to get the VISA address for your VSA application.

 <img width = "400" alt="VSA_SCPI_server" src="https://github.com/Ben883/Keysight_MATLAB/blob/master/images/VSA%20SCPI%20Conf.PNG?raw=true">